Most popular cars on the road — what is the UK’s most common car?

-We’ve analysed research from the DVLA to discover the top ten car brands, licenced to be driven on the road according to the latest statistics.
+We’ve analysed data from the DVLA to discover the UK’s top ten car brands, licenced to be driven on the road according to the latest statistics.

 The most common cars on British roads

-According to the most recent data from the DVLA, the most common car brands being driven on the streets of the UK in 2020 were as follows:
+According to the most recent data from the DVLA, the most common car brands being driven on the roads and streets of the UK in 2020 were as follows:

 |Cars (by brand)||Cars on the road (million)|

-Fewer cars were registered in the UK last year
+Fewer cars were registered in the UK in 2021

-The outbreak of the Coronavirus epidemic and the resulting shortfall in microchips gave rise to unprecedented periods for the UK auto industry over the last two years.
+The outbreak of the Coronavirus epidemic and the resulting shortfall in microchips has given rise to unprecedented periods for the UK auto industry in recent years.

 During the UK Covid-19 lockdowns, vehicle dealerships and showrooms were forced to close, removing the main method through which new cars are sold in the UK, which naturally impacted new registrations during 2020 and 2021.